Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: The Multisymplectic Hamiltonian Formalism

 \section{The Multisymplectic Hamiltonian Formalism}

 Let us consider a four-dimensional Minkowski space-time, with associated metric tensor $\eta_{\mu\nu}$ and signature $(+,-,-,-)$, and a field theory defined by the action

-where $\mathcal{L}$ denotes a first-order Lagrangian density depending on a collection of classical fields $\phi_{a}$, with $a=1,...,N$.
-Hence, a canonical and manifestly Lorentz-covariant description of the system can be achieved by associating a generalized momentum
+where $\mathcal{L}(x_{\mu},\phi_{a},\partial_{\mu}\phi_{a})$ is a first-order Lagrangian density depending on a collection of classical fields $\phi_{a}$, with $a=1,...,N$.
+Then, a manifestly Lorentz-covariant, canonical description of the system can be achieved by associating each field $\phi_{a}$ with the generalized (multisymplectic) momentum